jimmybcoding/React-Tic-Tac-Toe/README.md

 React Tic Tac Toe tutorial from the official documentation.
 Been learning react through Codecademy and the Odin Project for a few weeks, now just going through the documentation and starting some personal projects.
+To view live please visit: https://jimmybcoding.github.io/React-Tic-Tac-Toe/